Azure/iotedge-lorawan-starterkit/docs/adr/004_region_as923_implementation.md

 - Does not resolve bug [if the `TxParamSetupAns` is lost][dwell-time-bug] and the user does not have access to the serial output of the device
 - Messages between successful C2D `TxParamSetupReq` transmission and device cache refresh might have inconsistent dwell time settings

-#### Semi-automatic dwell time management
+#### Automatic dwell time management

-The user configures the dwell time settings on a device basis by issuing a C2D messages, which gets translated to a `TxParamSetupReq` MAC command.
-After the MAC command was sent, the LNS waits for the `TxParamSetupAns`.
-Based on whether the MAC answer was received, the LNS updates the reported properties of the device twin and conditionally applies regional parameters based on the dwell time setting (e.g. for the receive window channels).
+The user configures the dwell time settings for each concentrator in the concentrator configuration.
+The LNS sends automated `TxParamSetupReq` MAC commands as a response to uplink messages.
+After a MAC command was sent, the LNS waits for the `TxParamSetupAns`.
+If the MAC answer was received, the LNS updates the reported properties of the device twin and uses a different set of regional parameters based on the dwell time setting (e.g. for the receive window channels).
+Also, the LNS invalidates the cache entries for that specific device in all other gateways.
 A visualization for this flow looks as follows:

 ```mermaid
 sequenceDiagram